 - Rubrics for classics courses are Classical Studies (CLST), Greek (GRK) and Latin (LAT).
 Courses with these rubrics can contribute toward all four areas of study.
 Classical studies rubrics indicate courses for which no language preparation is required.

 - The Classics department sponsors two Foreign Study Programs, one in Greece and one in Italy (principally in Rome).
-The Greek FSP operates every other year in the spring (in 2011, and then 2013), the Roman FSP every other year in the fall (in 2011, then in 2013).
+The Greek FSP operates every other year in the spring (2013, then 2015), the Roman FSP every other year in the fall (2013, then 2015).
 Foreign study is a formal requirement of the Classical Archaeology Major.

 Information for Students Who Want to Explore or Pursue Classical Studies

 - Students are advised to begin with their study of ancient language as early as possible.
 A student may begin the study of Greek or Latin (GRK 1 or LAT 1) in either fall or winter, but not in spring or summer: GRK 1 and LAT 1 (Introductory level) are offered in fall and winter terms (GRK 1-3, an intensive double course, is offered in the winter term), and GRK 3 (Intermediate) is offered in the winter, and LAT 3 (Intermediate) is offered in winter and spring terms.
 There are no GRK 2 or LAT 2 courses.

 - Prerequisites for the Classical Studies Major are two of the following three courses: CLST 1 (Antiquity Today), CLST 4 (Classical Mythology), and CLST 6 (Introduction to Classical Archaeology) Prerequisite for the minor is one of the three courses.

 - CLST 14-18: Greek and Roman history courses, and CLST 20-29: Greek and Roman archaeology courses, count towards requirements for all standard (not modified) classics major or minor programs.